 Do property taxes change?
 Well…yes.
 But usually not in your favor.

 Unless you're proactively fighting them, that is.

 It's first smart to go over common reasons for property taxes to increase, as this would have been great information for my husband and I to understand before going into homeownership (read: we were totally surprised when we got a letter in the mail raising our home's appraisal value by 7% shortly after buying it).

 Some common reasons include:

 - A Sale Establishing a New Market Value: This is the one that got us.
 Since we had purchased our home at a price that was far above the previous appraisal by our tax district, the tax district changed the appraisal automatically to reflect the market value (which we conveniently had set for them by agreeing to a home price).

-- There is an Increase in Neighboring Property Values: Property values are determined largely by the property values of homes around yours.
+- There is an Increase in Neighboring Property Values: Ever wondered ‘why are my property taxes higher than neighbors?'
+They may actually not be.
+Property values are determined largely by the property values of homes around yours.
 So if your neighbors are making significant improvements, or have sold their homes for high prices, or if there are other improvements in your area (like a new shopping center moving in), then your home may be reappraised higher by default.